 This reporting period has seen public processions and procession related protests increase to close to pre pandemic levels.

-There was an increase (271) in the number of notified parades and parade related protests taking place during 2023-24 when compared with the previous year.
+There was a reduction of 183 in the number of notified parades and parade related protests taking place during 2024-25 when compared with the previous year.